 The Carsome Promise is made up of these offers:

-- Five-day money-back guarantee: If you buy a used car from Carsome and you happen not to like it, you can return it back to us within five days to get a full refund.
+- Five-day money-back guarantee: If you buy a used car from Carsome and if you change your mind, you can return it back to us within five days to get a full refund.
 No questions asked!

 - One-year warranty: Our journey with you does not stop after you buy a car.
-We will give you a one-year warranty to ensure your vehicle is well-maintained.
+We will give you a warranty to ensure you have coverage within your first year.

-- All-inclusive price: The price you see on the listing is the actual price with absolutely no hidden fees.
-We practice full transparency in our costs to ensure you know exactly what you are getting.
+- Fixed price: The price you see on the listing is the actual price with absolutely no hidden fees.
+We practice full transparency in our prices to ensure you know exactly what you are getting.

 We hope this guide will be able to help you to secure the car you want, according to what you need.
 Plus, with great initiatives from Carsome such as the Carsome Promise, you can purchase a used car online with complete assurance and peace of mind.